umerkhan-uk/GitIntroduction/README.md

 # GitIntroduction
-To be used for the introduction to GIT class for MAS
+To be used for the Introduction to GIT class in MAS